louis-vines/miv.select/README.md

-# global.modelling
+# creditr

-A toolbox to streamline predictive modelling in R intended for use in all geographies.
+A toolbox for building regression based binary classification models with applications in credit scoring.